secretstartups/handbook/content/handbook/engineering/development/incubation/playbook.md

 Polywork embeds Google Forms, so the users don't have to leave the site.

 If you ask for contact details for follow up questions, you have a set of recruits that may be more open to follow up in-person interviews if needed.
  (Note: Contact details are PII data.
-Do not use it beyond the usecase indicated on the form, do not save it elsewhere and delete immediately after use.
+Do not use it beyond the use case indicated on the form, do not save it elsewhere and delete immediately after use.
 Refer to our [Privacy Page](/handbook/legal/privacy/) for details)